caicloud/cyclone/docs/quick-start.md

 		"server": "https://github.com/",
 		"authType": "Password",
 		"username": "'$USERNAME'",
-		"password": "'PASSWORD'"
+		"password": "'$PASSWORD'"
 	}
  }' ''$HOST_URL'/api/v1/projects'
  ```

  ## Create a pipeline

  Pipeline is a workflow that consists of a series of CI/CD stages.
-Cyclone supports `5` stages, among which two of them are mandatory:
+Cyclone supports `5` stages, among which
+ two of them are mandatory:
  - codeCheckout
  - package